 Treshold marked with red shows 0% return.

-*charts have been created by using Chartoasis Sesame.
+*charts are updated monthly, and they have been created by using Chartoasis Sesame.
 If you feel like analyzing silver’s historical prices, you can do that for free at www.chartoasis.com/sesame .
 You can download silver’s historical data using this step-by-step guide.